axgonz/archlinux-on-azure/README.md

 # Share Azure Image

-If the VM boots successfully create a new Image Definition in a Shared Image Gallery to replicated it to any other regions you want to deploy from.
+If the VM boots successfully create a new Image Definition in a Shared Image Gallery to replicated it to any other region you want to deploy from.

 # Known issues

-1. cloud-init does not create swapfile
+1. Cloud-init does not create swapfile

 https://bugs.launchpad.net/cloud-init/+bug/1869114